jss367/jss367.github.io/_posts/2018-08-07-Clean-DNA-Dataset.md

-Now we've convert it to a numpy array
+Now we'll convert it to a numpy array.

 ```python